Markeith Cummings

-Markeith Terrell Cummings (born December 21, 1988) is an American professional basketball player for Flamengo of the Novo Basquete Brasil (NBB).
+Markeith Terrell Cummings (born December 21, 1988) is an American professional basketball player for Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for Kennesaw State University.

 High school career

 Cummings attended Alfred E. Beach High School in Savannah, Georgia, where he was a three-time Chatham County first-team All-City honoree with the basketball team, a standout quarterback for the football team, and played catcher and center field for the baseball team.
 As a junior in 2005–06, he led the Beach basketball team to a 27–6 record and a berth in the Region 3-AAAAA Championship Game.
 As a senior in 2006–07, he averaged 14.3 points and 5.3 rebounds per game as he and future college teammate LaDaris Green led Beach to 28 wins and the Class AAAAA state basketball quarter-finals.
 He subsequently earned Savannah Morning News first-team All-Greater Savannah honors and was selected to represent the South All-Stars in the Georgia Athletic Coaches Association (GACA) high school all-star game.